Last Updated on August 15, 2022 by Alexander Burgemeester

 What Is A Golden Child Narcissist?

 In the case of classic narcissism, the golden child simply becomes self-centered and manipulative.
-They exploit others to meet their own needs, and they brag about themselves incessantly.
+They exploit others to meet their needs and brag about themselves incessantly.

 - Passive-aggression, particularly when confronted or given feedback.

-- Ongoing rage with their parents (while being unable to recognize similarities in their own behavior).
+- Ongoing rage with their parents (while unable to recognize similarities in their behavior).

 - Constant self-criticism.